Heskpar/docs/content/rancher/v2.5/en/quick-start-guide/deployment/amazon-aws-qs/_index.md

     - `prefix` - Prefix for all created resources
     - `instance_type` - EC2 instance size used, minimum is `t3a.medium` but `t3a.large` or `t3a.xlarge` could be used if within budget

 1. Run `terraform init`.
+This command prepares the working directory to use with Terraform

 1. To initiate the creation of the environment, run `terraform apply --auto-approve`.
 Then wait for output similar to the following:

     ```
     Apply complete!
 Resources: 16 added, 0 changed, 0 destroyed.